vippsas/vipps-checkout/vipps-checkout-api.md

 ]
 ```

-We strongly recommend merchants to also send in fallback shipping options in `logistics.fixedOptions` in case the callback fails for some reason.
+We strongly recommend that you also send in fallback shipping options in `logistics.fixedOptions`, in case the callback fails for some reason.

-The fallback options will be used in case the callback
+The fallback options will be used in case the callback:

 - does not resolve successfully within 8 seconds
 - returns `null`
 - returns an empty list

-If no fallback options are provided the user will be presented with an error and cannot continue with the checkout.
+If no fallback options are provided, the user will be presented with an error and will not be able to continue with the checkout.

 ## Vipps side Transaction information

-You might want to find the Vipps transactionId value of a transaction.
-For example if you want to utilize Vipps assisted content monitoring as described [here](https://github.com/vippsas/vipps-order-management-api/blob/main/vipps-order-management-api.md#vipps-assited-content-monitoring) or you might want to support account procedures.
+You might want to find the Vipps `transactionId` value of a transaction.
+This can be used, for example, to utilize [Vipps-assisted content monitoring](https://github.com/vippsas/vipps-order-management-api/blob/main/vipps-order-management-api.md#vipps-assited-content-monitoring) or to support account procedures.

 ### Recommended integration (currently in pilot mode)

 In order to integrate with the receipts functionality, you need to retrieve the pspreference in the "paymentAction": "AUTHORISATION" event from the [eventlog](https://vippsas.github.io/vipps-epayment-api/index.html#operation/getPaymentEventLog) endpoint.
-This is required if utilizing receipts with Vipps Checkout or Free standing card payments
+This is required when utilizing receipts with Vipps Checkout or Free standing card payments

 ## In-App Payment

 Vipps Checkout can be used inside a Webview in an iOS or Android app to pay for goods and services.

-If you wish to have a `ReturnUrl` based on an app url (i.e app://payment/{id}) instead of an https url there are certain requirements.
-In order to ensure that Checkout always works correctly in a WebView the session must be initiated with the UserFlow property set to "NATIVE_REDIRECT".
+If you wish to have a `ReturnUrl` based on an app url (i.e app://payment/{id}) instead of an https url, there are certain requirements.
+In order to ensure that Checkout always works correctly in a WebView, the session must be initiated with the UserFlow property set to "NATIVE_REDIRECT".
 This ensures that all users are redirected properly to the Vipps app and back to your app after when paying.